ethicxz/ethicxz.github.io/_posts/2024-10-14-VL Ten Machine.md

 ```
 With that, you can just overwrite everything you want like ```/etc/sudoers```, ```authorized_keys``` etc.

-Big thanks to [pr0m0ly](https://x.com/pr0m0ly) to the help he gave to me to root the machine
+PS : Big thanks to [pr0m0ly](https://x.com/pr0m0ly) to the help he gave to me to root the machine

 sorry if my english was bad and if you have any questions or comments on this write up you can dm me on [instagram](https://instagram.com/eliott.la) or on discord : 'ethicxz.'